 Here is how this question will appear on the phone:

 This next two questions will be easy again.
 We want to add two number questions.
 Because we only want to count whole numbers of children (1, 2, 3) and not decimals (1.4, 2.5) we will use integer questions.

-Click on 'Add Question,' followed by the 'Number' question type to add the integer questions.
+Click on the number question type to add the integer questions.

 The first one should look like this: